National daily Covid-19 case numbers confirmed

-The Health Protection Surveillance Centre has today been notified of 6,329* confirmed cases of COVID-19.
-In addition, on Sunday 16 January, 4,810** people registered a positive antigen test through the HSE portal, meanwhile as of 8am today, 1,006 COVID-19 patients are hospitalised, of which 97 are in ICU.
+The Health Protection Surveillance Centre has today been notified of 5,767* confirmed cases of COVID-19.
+In addition to those numbers, 5,916** people registered a positive antigen test through the HSE portal on Monday 17 January.

-Dr Tony Holohan, Chief Medical Officer, Department of Health said: “As we continue to adjust to the latest changes to the public health advice relating to isolation and restriction of movements for cases and close contacts, it is important to remember that the most important change relates to mask wearing.
-It is now recommended that medical grade or FFP2 masks are used by:
+As of 8am today, 979 COVID-19 patients are hospitalised, of which 93 are in ICU.

-"Masks can play a key role in reducing transmission of COVID-19 if made correctly, well fitted and worn properly – that is they cover the nose, mouth and chin.
+The highest figure for Covid-19 patients in hospital so far this year was 1062 on January 12.

 Subscribe or register today to discover more from DonegalLive.ie